simpleidserver/FaasNet/docs/documentation/eventmesh/plugins.md

 ```

 > [!IMPORTANT]
 > Once the plugin is properly configured.
-The EventMesh server must be restarted in order to take into consideration your modifications.
+The EventMesh server must be restarted in order to take into account your modifications.

 ## Supported plugins